 - Sprinkle with walnuts or sprinkles, and enjoy!

-In an airtight container at room temperature, the cake will stay fresh for 3-4 days.
+In an airtight container at room temperature, the cake will stay fresh for up to 3 days.
 When cut into even squares, this cake looks so cute on the countertop!
-It's a great thing to reach for when you need a little sweet snack.
+It’s a great thing to reach for when you need a little sweet snack.